dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 Perform the `unauthorize` command on the account and remove the account from the identity register.
 The account MUST be in either the **active** or **suspended** state.
 The account is in the **archived** state after successful processing.

 ## **restore** Command
 Restore an archived account to the identity register and mark it as being active.
-The account MUST be in either the **archived** state.
+The account MUST be in the **archived** state.
 The account is in the **active** state after successful processing.

 ## **delete** Command
 Perform the `unauthorize` command on the account, and then delete all data associated with an account.
 The account can be in any state except **unknown**.
 The account is in the **unknown** state after successful processing.